Holding Procedures 101

 A holding pattern is a racetrack-shaped maneuver that keeps the aircraft around a specified fix until ATC and the pilot are ready to resume the flight to the destination or an alternate airport.

-• An inbound leg towards the holding fix
+• An inbound leg towards the fix

-• two turns
+• Two turns

 ATC Holding clearance